shiny AppAbstract

 p <- then(f, onFulfilled=function(v) v)

-resolved(p) # This is always, immediately, TRUE.
+resolved(p) # This is always, immediately, TRUE.[1]
+TRUE

 === Execution Time: 0.0291604995727539 Sec ===

-only works (or is only meaningful) for a Future
+Put it differently, resolved only works (or is only meaningful) for a Future object but not for a promise object.

-as a promise as well since this is the common wording used in asynchronous programming.
-But here we explicitly refer to the object class promise
+We loosely call the return value of a future as a promise as well since this is the common wording used in asynchronous programming.
+But here we explicitly refer to the object class promise implemented by the R package promises.
+When we refer to the general concept of promise, we will avoid using the syntax highlight for code for readers’ ease of distinguishing the difference.

 f <- future({